Dental Implants – Rocky Hill, CT

 An Advanced Answer for Missing Teeth

 More than 5 million dental implants are placed every year as more people discover the advantages they have to offer over regular dentures and bridges.
 This is the only type of tooth replacement that offers a way to replace the root structure of the tooth in addition to the crown.
-Dr. Mike can help you determine whether dental implants from our Rocky Hill, CT dentist are the best choice for your smile, so feel free to schedule an implant consultation with us today.
+Dr. Rachel can help you determine whether dental implants from our Rocky Hill, CT dentist are the best choice for your smile, so feel free to schedule an implant consultation with us today.

 Why Choose Family Dental Care of Rocky Hill for Dental Implants?